healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 *   Base (20%) - **9.0**/undefined

-The Comfee Glass Electric Kettle has a pretty standard design but the build quality is quite high.
-It also has all the desirable features, including a mesh filter, a blue LED ring, a large opening, and a pop-up lid.
+The Comfee Glass Electric Kettle looks very similar to many other kettles, but the build quality is notably good.
+Convenient features include a mesh filter, a blue LED ring, a large opening, and a pop-up lid.

 ### In the Box